bharadhwajcn/cinch-charts/docs/multi-line-chart.md

     + Expected Value: Boolean. `true` or `false`.
 * **duration** - To specify the duration of animation of drawing the line.
     + Expected Value: A positive integer which is duration in milliseconds.
+* **delay** - To specify the delay between the animation of adjacent lines.
+    + Expected Value: A positive integer which is delay in milliseconds.

 **Example:**